jcatw/hackscience.github.io/_posts/2014-11-13-heart-emacs.md

 ---
 I spend a decent chunk of each day using emacs.
 It is a pretty strange habit, to be sure, and one that I sometimes try to break.
 I always come back, though.

 Take today.
 I was working on a static blog generator to replace this one, and I needed to literally escape a whole bunch of html.
-This looked like it was going to be a huge pain in one cheek (doing it manually or with sed or something) or another (writing a jinja2 extension).
 Thankfully, I found [this blog post](http://shallowsky.com/blog/linux/editors/emacs-escape-html.html) from Akkana Peck describing how to escape a region of html in-place in an emacs buffer.
 Hallelujah.

 Here's the elisp:
 {% highlight common-lisp %}